 LMNT is an electrolyte drink mix which claims to provide electrolytes in a "science-backed ratio."
 The brand is positioned as a healthier alternative to commercial electrolyte blends.

 But is LMNT actually healthier than popular electrolyte drinks like Liquid IV?
 What ingredients does it contain and are they safe?
 Is there really an optimal ratio of electrolyte intake?
-And how do real users rate and describe the effects of LMNT?
+And what was our honest experience purchasing and testing LMNT?

-In this article we’ll answer all of these questions and more as we review the ingredients in LMNT based on medical research to give our take on whether the product is healthy or not.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in LMNT to give our take on whether or not the product is healthy.

-We'll also compare it to Liquid IV, share our concerns with some of the health claims on the LMNT website, and highlight customer reviews of LMNT.
+We'll also compare it to Liquid IV, share our concerns with some of the health claims on the LMNT website, and share our experience trying LMNT during exercise.

 Ingredient Analysis

-The ingredients list above is from the Citrus Salt flavor of LMNT.
+The ingredients list below is from the Citrus Salt flavor of LMNT:

 Magnesium, potassium and sodium are electrolytes, and a medical review published in the Nutrients journal found that electrolyte supplementation can enhance athletic performance, because it replenishes nutrients lost through sweat.

 In our opinion, the need for electrolyte products is greater in elite athletes.
-For the average gym-goer who spends 30 minutes on a bike, it seems like a waste of money in our opinion.
+For the average gym-goer who spends 30 minutes on a bike, it seems like a waste of money.

 This formulation contains two questionable additives that health-conscious consumers may wish to avoid.